 Lancaster University will be the data controller for any personal information collected as part of this study.
 Under the GDPR you have certain rights when personal data is collected about you.
-You have the right to access any personal data held about you, to object to the processing of your personal information, to rectify personal data if it is inaccurate, the right to have data about you erased and, depending on the circumstances, the right to data portability.
+You have the right to access any personal data held about you, to object to the processing of your IRAS ID: 309190 Version 10.0 Date: 27.03.25 This study is sponsored by Lancaster University personal information, to rectify personal data if it is inaccurate, the right to have data about you erased and, depending on the circumstances, the right to data portability.
 Please be aware that many of these rights are not absolute and only apply in certain circumstances.